osrf/gazebo_tutorials/guided_a/tutorial2.md

 We previously showed that Gazebo's source code lives on a git [repository](https://github.com/osrf/gazebo) on GitHub.
-But even though everyone in the world is able to see and copy that code, only the Gazebo core team has write access to it.
+But even though everyone in the world is able to see and copy that code, only the Gazebo-classic core team has write access to it.

 In order to modify the code, you'll need to get your own copy, which is called a "fork".
-You can fork Gazebo as follows:
+You can fork Gazebo-classic as follows:

 1. Click on [this link](https://github.com/osrf/gazebo/fork)
 1. You can choose a custom name for the repository, but here we will leave the default value `gazebo`.
-1. After you finish the fork process, you should have a copy of Gazebo on `https://github.com/<yourname>/gazebo`.
+1. After you finish the fork process, you should have a copy of Gazebo-classic on `https://github.com/<yourname>/gazebo`.

 > **Note**: Throughout these tutorials, substitute `<yourname>` with your